stannewone/meikai-c/README.md

 # meikai-c

-This is a repository where I keep my C language exercises.
+This is a repository where I keep my basic C language exercises.
-For the exam next year, I decided to start learning C language from now on.

 I use a Japanese book for the new start, and to know the basis.
-I will keep all the exercises here in convinience.

-I hope I can get well with Japanese programming.

 For the record, these are chapters I've already done.